-The concentration of 'Prohibited Substance A' in the Sample, obtained using the Confirmation Procedure and stated in accordance with the reporting rules in WADA TD2017DL, is X (units).
-This exceeds the \underline{DL} (after adjustment for the SG, if necessary) for A of Y (units).
-The relative combined standard uncertainty (u_c %) estimated by the Laboratory for a result at the $\underline{Threshold}$ Z (after adjustment for the SG, if necessary) [units], is 'b' (%).
+The concentration of 'Prohibited Substance A' in the Sample, obtained using the Confirmation Procedure and stated in accordance with the reporting rules in WADA TD DL, is X (units).
+This exceeds the DL (after adjustment for the SG, if applicable) for A of Y (units).
+The relative combined standard uncertainty (u_c %) estimated by the Laboratory for a result at the Threshold Z (after adjustment for the SG, if applicable) [units], is 'b' (%), which does not exceed the relative u_c Max ('c', %) specified in WADA TD DL.

-This result meets the requirements of WADA TD2017DL for an Adverse Analytical Finding for the presence of A in the Sample at a concentration greater than the Threshold (after adjustment for the SG, if necessary) of Z (units)].
+This result meets the requirements of WADA TD DL for an Adverse Analytical Finding for the presence of A in the Sample at a concentration greater than the Threshold (after adjustment for the SG, if applicable) of Z (units)].